 That may be a problem for some people who like to have a support team on hand, but it also means that giffgaff often works out cheaper than other networks.

 Vodafone's data only-SIMs are available on a 30 day basis, or as a longer 12 month contract.
-As befits one of the country's biggest networks, there are a lot of options to choose from, with data allowances starting at 1GB and going up to 10GB.
+As befits one of the country's biggest networks, there are a lot of options to choose from, with data allowances starting at 1GB and going up to a huge 50GB.

 EE was the first network to offer 4G, and offers download speeds that are similar to those you'd get with a decent home broadband connection, even when out and about.